USU-Security/oip/README.md

 Supported Distributions
 -----------------------

-The following operating systems are supported:
+Any linux distribution with the necessary [dependencies](#dependencies) is supported with [installation instructions](#installation-from-source).
+Pre-built packages are available for the following operating systems are supported:

 - Debian
    - sid